John Hemming-Clark:The only individual to have stood in Council, London Assembly, Parliamentary By- and General Election – and won in none of them.

 In the summer of 2016 I suffered a physical illness which severely incapacitated me for several months and led to a thorough reassessment of my life journey.
 One result of this reassessment was the writing of nine short stories that began, in 2017, to be published under the series title of "The Adventures of Horace Horrise."
 Horace Horrise is quickly establishing himself as a brand, with badges also available and mugs in preparation.

-In 2017 I also published "Letters Home from Scout & Guide Camp".
+In 2017 I also published "Letters Home from Scout & Guide Camp" and "250 No Equipment Games".

 In You Go!
 A year or two in the life of a scout leader Revised and reprinted